Nara Itinerary: An Easy Day Trip from Kyoto

 3. Buddhism

-The other reason that Nara is an important destination is that it played a central role in the initial rise of Buddhism in Japan.
+Another reason Nara is an important destination is that it played a central role in the initial rise of Buddhism in Japan.

 Buddhism began to spread throughout Japan when Nara was its capital.
 At that time, the Emperor and many powerful families donated a lot of money to Buddhist temples and monasteries.
 Many of Japan’s most important Buddhist temples were built including the world’s largest wooden structure in the world, Todaiji Temple, and the most important Buddhist temple in Japan, Horyu-ji Temple,